PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Method

-\mypara{Formulations.} In contrast to next-token prediction \cite{VQGAN21} or denoising diffusion models \cite{SD22}, the VAR model adopts a coarse-to-fine next-scale prediction paradigm.
-At each inference step $k = 1 \to K$, it generates a entire token map with resolution $h_k \times w_k$, beginning at $1\times 1$ and grows larger until reaching the desired output resolution $h_K \times w_K$, thereby enabling faster inference and yielding superior generation quality.
-Infinity \cite{Infinity25} introduces two major advancements over the basic VAR model \cite{VAR24}: 1) an effectively unbounded vocabulary size realized by the lookup-free bitwise quantization \cite{MAGVITv224, BSQ24}, and 2) the capacity of T2I generation via integration with a text encoder \cite{FlanT524}.
+In contrast to next-token prediction~\cite{VQGAN21} or denoising diffusion models~\cite{SD22}, the VAR model adopts a coarse-to-fine next-scale prediction paradigm.
+At each inference step $k = 1 \to K$, it generates an entire token map with resolution $h_k \times w_k$, beginning at $1\times 1$ and growing larger until reaching the desired output resolution $h_K \times w_K$, thereby enabling faster inferencing and yielding superior generation quality.
+Infinity introduces two major advances over the basic VAR model: (i) an effectively unbounded vocabulary size realized by lookup-free bitwise quantization~\cite{BSQ24}, and (ii) the capacity for T2I generation via integration with a text encoder.

-The architecture of Infinity \cite{Infinity25} comprises two primary components: a VQVAE \cite{VQVAE17} acting as the visual (de)tokenizer -- including an encoder $\mathcal{E}$, a quantizer $\mathcal{Q}$, and a decoder $\mathcal{D}$ -- and a decoder-only transformer serving as the generative core.
-For inference, Infinity \cite{Infinity25} employs a residual prediction framework.
-Given a text prompt $c_t$, at each step $k$, the transformer predicts the next-scale residual discrete token map $\V{R}_{k} \in \mathbb{V}^{h_{k} \times w_{k}}$ (where $\mathbb{V} = \{-1, +1\}^b$ is the vocabulary of bit tokens with length $b$), conditioned on both the text embedding $\Phi(c_t)$ produced by the Flan-T5 encoder \cite{FlanT524} and the current sum $\widetilde{\V{F}}_{k}$ of previous predictions ($\widetilde{\V{F}}_{1}$ is instead the start-of-sequence token):
+The architecture of Infinity comprises two primary components: a VQVAE acting as the visual (de)tokenizer, including an encoder $\mathcal{E}$, a quantizer $\mathcal{Q}$, and a decoder $\mathcal{D}$, and a decoder-only transformer serving as the generative core.
+For inferencing, Infinity employs a residual prediction framework.
+Given a text prompt $c_t$, at each step $k$, the transformer predicts the next-scale residual discrete token map $\V{R}_{k} \in \mathbb{V}^{h_{k} \times w_{k}}$ (where $\mathbb{V} = \{-1, +1\}^b$ is the vocabulary of bit tokens with length $b$), conditioned on both the text embedding $\Phi(c_t)$ produced by the Flan-T5 encoder~\cite{FlanT524} and the current sum $\V{F}_{k}$ of previous predictions; $\V{F}_{1}$ is instead the start-of-sequence token: